-Building and sustaining these connections with candidates who almost (but not quite) made it will give you a talent community you can tap into when the need arises.
+In your long term recruiting strategy, building and sustaining these connections with candidates who almost (but not quite) made it will give you a talent community you can tap into when the need arises.
 “Relationships matter,” Allen says.
 “Use technology to keep in touch with these people so you’re ready when a hot job comes in — then you’re not scrambling and reactive.”

 About the author

 Cynthia Trivella is the Managing Partner at TalentCulture .
 She has over 20 years' experience within the field of HR Communications, Talent Sourcing Strategies and Employment Branding using industry's best practices for attracting and retaining A-Level Talent candidates.
 She seeks to leverage her technical and marketing expertise to successfully develop and implement short- and long-term employee communication plans and processes that increase engagement and employee performance, all tied into the employer/employment brand within organizations of all sizes.